 Taking a really deep breath and putting on the most cheerful face he could, Kiritz asked.
 'So when will we depart, my lord?'

-'Three days.'
-Cael replied, knowing his ploy has worked wonders.
+'Three days,' Cael replied with a slight hint of triumph in his eyes, knowing his ploy has worked wonders.
 'There's not much time left so we should start packing up as soon as possible.
 I have alerted other members of my chosen squad about this plan so they have made their preparation.
 But the news came a bit late for you so I guess Kiritz III will have to wait until after we arrived at Kalsak to get his new upper body built.'

 Kiritz knew with this he has signed up for a one-way trip to Hamsworth's Cursed Land.
 The kind of horrors awaited him at Kalsak, perhaps only the Six Saints could tell.